pwighton/ci-qms/SOP-004--Computer_System_Validation_Data_Integrity_and_Data_Management_Procedure.md

-This Standard Operating Procedure (SOP) establishes the systematic approach for validating computer systems, ensuring data security and integrity, and managing electronic data throughout *clinical investigations* conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for validating computer systems, ensuring data security and integrity, and managing electronic data throughout *observational studies* conducted by __NewInstitue__.
 It ensures compliance with electronic records requirements and protection of data confidentiality.

 ## 2.0 SCOPE

-This procedure applies to all computer systems, electronic data, and information technology infrastructure used in *clinical investigations*.
+This procedure applies to all computer systems, electronic data, and information technology infrastructure used in *observational studies*.

 This procedure implements technical controls for risks identified under [SOP-003: Risk Management and Quality Risk Management Procedure](SOP-003--Risk_Management_and_Quality_Risk_Management_Procedure.md)